DIY Guide to Sanding Drywall Without Dust

 Sandpaper is rated based on the size of the grains of abrasive used.
 Twenty-two screen sizes are used to sort the grains ranging from 12 openings per square inch to 600.
 The size of the grains determines the coarseness of the sandpaper.
 These ratings are not always used by the manufacturer to label their products for sale.
 The terms fine, medium and coarse will often be the only rating used to identify grit density on a package.
 Generally speaking, the term fine is used for abrasives from about 150 to 220 grit, medium from about 80 to 120 grit and coarse for 36 to 50 or 60 grit.

 Backing materials for abrasives are another consideration when choosing sandpaper.
 The backing used to make abrasives can be paper, cloth or fiber.
 Paper is available in four weights: A, C, D and E, with A being the lightest and therefore thinnest.
 Some discs and floor sanding machine papers are backed with the heaviest, E grade paper.
-For working with wood the best paper weight to look for is a C, the A weight is very thin and too fragile.
-A weight is well suited for silicon carbide abrasives used for wet sanding.
+For working with wood the best paper weight to look for is a C which provides a durable backing that will last through this tough job.
+A weight is very thin and is well suited for silicon carbide abrasives used for wet sanding.
 D weight backing is used with very coarse grits of 40 and below, as well as for discs and industrial grade sanding sheets.
 Belts are made using a type of fabric backing that is both flexible and durable.